LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/are-bacteria-sentient.md

 How much sentience

-is enough for you
+is enough?

-to care?
+Does it matter?